Zekarim/mse-advDaBa-2022/README.md

 In "Dockerfile", it is declared that python is used, a library "Neo4j" is added and the file "tp2.py" is copied to the container.

+We have done two differents python file.
+One with a multi-threads method and one without multi-thread in order to compare the performance.

+Initially, the "build.sh" will run the code without the multi-thread.
+If you want to run the code with the multi-thread, in "DockerFile" change the name "tp2.py" by "tp2mt.py".

 The Username and the password are: neo4j/test.
-They are also written in the docker-compose.yaml.
+They are also written in "docker-compose.yaml".

 Reading the whole file containing the datas is not possible since it is too big.
 Then, the file is processed line by line and here is the logic :
     - Count each line that starts with '},' to know how many items are processed.